 I am available to speak, train, consult, write, or provide expert comments.
-In certain situations I am available for therapy sessions.
-Call 612-356-4789 or email therapist (at) meganbearce.com or find more info at http://meganbearce.com/
+Call 612-356-4789 or email info (at) meganbearce.com or find more info at http://meganbearce.com/

 A supportive, informative workshop can be tailored for those who are “left behind” as a forum to gather information, tips, and connect with others.
 Mommy and Me groups, book clubs, community education, and ECFE are just a few of the possible audiences.

 I have developed a workshop for mental health professions where they will learn why super commuting has become more common, the impact on relationships and related challenges that arise, and specific interventions to support their super commuter clients.

 I am available to speak to employees, management, and human resources departments on the topic of super commuting and managing the stress of frequent business travel.
 Participants will learn about the rise of super commuting, how this arrangement could attract quality employees who might not otherwise consider a position far from home, management considerations, and specific benefits as well as challenges inherent in this lifestyle and tips for reducing the related stress.
 Another popular talk focuses on reducing perfectionism and overwhelm.